carlsborg/dust/README.md

 Write commands to an interface and drop them into dustcluster...

-i) You want a command that list all your instances in all regions.
+i) Write a plugin command that list all your instances in all regions.

 TBD

-ii)You want a command that runs a set of ssh commands on a cluster
+ii) Write a plugin command that runs a set of ssh commands on a cluster

 TBD